 To disable Variant 2: CVE 2017-5715"Branch Target Injection":

 To enable Variant 2: CVE 2017-5715 "Branch Target Injection":

-Note disabling and enabling the Variant 2 via registry setting changes will require a reboot and administrative rights.
+Note Disabling and enabling the Variant 2 through registry setting changes requires administrative rights and a restart.

 Verifying that protections are enabled